-Students and Employees should promptly and accurately report all criminal actions and emergencies occurring on or around school facilities to the Campus Director, Dr. Lisa Jee at (562) 864-0506 and the Police Department by dialing 911 or Los Angeles Norwalk Sheriff's Station/ Community Safety Center.
+Students and Employees should promptly and accurately report all criminal actions and emergencies occurring on or around school facilities to the Executive Director, Dr. Lisa Jee at (562) 864-0506 and the Police Department by dialing 911 or Local Police Department/ Community Safety Center.